-Ear, Nose & Throat and Head & Neck Surgery (ENT-HNS) Journal is the official journal of the Ear, Nose & Throat and Head & Neck Surgery Society.
-The ENT-HNS Journal is a local, periodical and open-access journal published 4 times a year on February, May, August and November.
-The authors are not charged a fee for the evaluation and publication of the manuscripts.
+Journal of Ear, Nose & Throat and Head & Neck Surgery is the official journal of the Ear, Nose & Throat and Head & Neck Surgery Society.
+The Journal of Ear, Nose & Throat and Head & Neck Surgery is a periodical and open-access journal published 4 times a year on February, May, August and November.
 The publication languages are Turkish and English.

 The journal publishes research articles, surgical techniques, reviews of the experienced authors, case reports and images, evaluations of surgical technique, differential diagnosis, and medical books, and also reader letters about the published studies.